hafsabn/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
 ## Description

-This is a simple graphical implementation of the classic game "Rock, Paper, Scissors."
-In this game.
+This is a simple graphical implementation of the classic game "Rock, Paper, Scissors".

 To play the game click [here](https://hafsabn.github.io/rock-paper-scissors-game/)

 ## Features